danielgtaylor/huma/README.md

 })
 ```

-You would map the `/notes` response to the `/notes/{note-id}` request with a tag on the response struct's field:
+You would map the `/notes` response to the `/notes/{note-id}` request with a `graphParam` tag on the response struct's field that tells Huma that the `note-id` parameter in URLs can be loaded directly from the `id` field of the response object.

 ```go
 type NoteSummary struct {